How To Longboard Land Paddle

-First, being the toe side turn.
+First, the toe side turn.
 This is used for turning in the direction that your toes are facing.
 To do this, you simply put your weight onto your toes.
 If done correctly, your board will dip a little bit and you will find yourself going in that direction.
-Second, being the heel side turn.
-Similarly to the first type of turn, you are going to add your weight to one side of the board.
+Second, the heel side turn.
+Similar to the first type of turn, you are going to add your weight to one side of the board.
 This time, all your weight is added to your heels.

 It is important to remember to keep your knees bent.
-The wider the turn, you more you will need to lean into it.
+The wider the turn, the more you will need to lean into it.
 This becomes a game about keeping your balance.
 Completing a wide turn and straightening out successfully is called carving.
 If you have trouble with turning too wide, simply use your longboard land paddle to act as an extension of your arm to keep yourself upright.

 You will quickly find your way to doing a comfortable toe side turn and heel side turn.
 Now you can add some difficulty by adding a little bit of speed.

-Land Paddling Technique Part Two; Paddle Side Switch
+Land Paddling Technique Part Two: Paddle Side Switch

 You should now have have a fair understanding of the core concepts of land sup.
 The next step in furthering your technique is to learn how to make a quick, fluid switch to change sides that you are paddling from.
-Much like rowing in a kayak or stand up paddle board, will start to see some real benefits from being able to paddle from any position.
+Much like rowing in a kayak or stand up paddle board, you’ll start to see some real benefits from being able to paddle from any position.

 Here is how you do it: